 - Costs of moving your stuff (moving van, storage, insurance, box rental etc.)

 - Costs of temporary accommodation and meals for your family for up to 15 days

-- Costs of canceling your lease on the old residence;
+- Costs of cancelling your lease on the old residence (maximum of $5,000)

 The eligible moving expenses may be deducted only from your employment or self-employment income earned at the new location.
 If your current year’s eligible moving expenses exceeded your current year’s income at the new location, the excess can be carried forward for deduction on the next year’s tax return.
 And, of course, if your moving expenses were paid by your employer, you cannot deduct them.
 If however, your employee gave you a moving allowance, you must include this in your income and then make sure you claim all eligible moving expenses.

-For additional details, please reference the Canada Revenue Agency’s website, here.
+For additional details, reference the Canada Revenue Agency’s website, here.